BCLab-UNM/Code-Style-Guide/README.md

 class DiagonalMatrix { // Only first letter of each word is capitalized …
 };
-enum RGBColors {red, green, blue}; // RGB is an acronym so all letters
+enum RGBColors {RED, GREEN, BLUE}; // RGB is an acronym so all letters
                                    // are in upper case
 ```
 **Exception:** The first letter of a typedef name may be in lowercase in order to conform to a standard library interface or when used as a replacement for fundamental types.